imgix/imgix-go/README.md

 <!-- Usage Instructions -->
 ## Usage

 To begin creating imgix URLs, import the imgix library and create a URL builder.
-The URL builder can be reused to create URLs for any images on the domains it is provided.
+The URL builder can be reused to create URLs for any images on the domain it is provided.

 ```go
 package main